-The LifeStraw hanging gravity filter removes more than 99.9% of pathogenic bacteria, protozoa and microplastics.
-With a carbon filter capsule that improves water taste and reduces lead, chlorine and other chemicals, this gravity filter meets NSF Standard 53 for reduction of lead and other heavy metals – but it doesn’t appear to be NSF certified, only tested by the manufacturer against NSF guidelines.
+This sturdy hanging gravity filter removes more than 99.9% of pathogenic bacteria, protozoa and microplastics.
+With a carbon filter capsule that improves water taste and reduces lead, chlorine and other chemicals, this gravity filter meets NSF Standard 53 for the reduction of lead and other heavy metals.

-The LifeStraw system is a little different in design to other hanging gravity fed water filters.
-It doesn’t have two separate bags connected by a tube – it just has one bag and a tube, which has the filter at the very end.
-This means you can use it as a personal straw filter, which is ideal if you want to conveniently drink from the filter while you’re hiking.
+- Multiple filter uses – The LifeStraw system is a little different in design to other hanging gravity fed water filters.
+It doesn’t have two separate bags connected by a tube – it just has one bag and a tube, with the filter at the very end.
+This means you can use it as a personal straw filter – ideal if you want to drink from the filter while you’re hiking.

 - We think backpackers and hikers will appreciate the versatility of this LifeStraw system.
 You can also use it as an in-line filter with the majority of hydration packs, or attach it to your water bottle to fill while you’re taking a break.